Major Mistakes When Giving A Recorded Statement

 Fail in that regard, and your case fails.
 And that is true no matter how badly you are injured.

-FULL VALUE IS HARD TO GET WHEN YOU DO NOT UNDERSTAND THE MECHANICS
+FULL VALUE IS HARD TO OBTAIN WHEN YOU DON'T UNDERSTAND THE MECHANICS OF YOUR CASE

 Clients regularly turn a $100,000 case into one you can barely get $20,000.
 And so even paying one-third to an attorney on $100,000 is a whole lot better than on $20,000.